hyeongjinhyun/hyeongjinhyun.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am joining the Department of Statistics at the University of Cincinnati as an Assistant Professor in Fall 2026.
+I am an Assistant Professor in the Department of Statistics and Data Science at the University of Cincinnati.
 Prior to this, I was a Postdoctoral Research Associate at Purdue University, working with [Dr. Xiao Wang](http://https://www.stat.purdue.edu/~wangxiao/) and [Dr. Haibo Liu](https://sites.google.com/view/haiboliu).
 I received my Ph.D. in Statistics from Purdue University, where I was advised by Dr. Wang.

 My research focuses on the interface between **statistical methodology, machine learning, and generative AI**.
 I am particularly interested in developing principled statistical frameworks that enhance the theoretical foundations and practical performance of modern machine learning techniques.